elatov/elatov.github.io/_posts/2013-02-13-installing-musiccabinet-on-top-of-subsonic.md

 	OpenJDK Client VM (build 23.2-b09, mixed mode)

 I covered the install of java in the initial post <a href="http://virtuallyhyper.com/2012/10/installing-subsonic-on-fedora-17/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/10/installing-subsonic-on-fedora-17/']);">here</a>, check it out if necessary.
-Now let&#8217;s get started on the *MusicCabinet* install.
+Now let's get started on the *MusicCabinet* install.

 ### 1. Install and Setup PostgreSQL